-Icon Name Description 0 Clear cache Open a hidden menu with extra functionalities. € Selections It adds a widget that manages selections.
-Data configuration It opens a window where you can manage the dat association between datasets and the refresh frequency. configuration (name, lab It opens the window where you set the general cockpit options (name, label, show menu, etc.) and widgets' default style (header, titles, borders, etc.).
-It opens a window where you can create a new chart or table, add texts, images or Knowage documents.
+Icon Name Description 0 Clear cache Open a hidden menu with extra functionalities. ₹ Selections It adds a widget that manages selections.
+Data configuration It opens a window where you can manage the dataset, the association between datasets and the refresh frequency. • General configuration It opens the window where you set the general cockpit options (name, label, show menu, etc.) and widgets' default style (header, titles, borders, etc.). • Add widget It opens a window where you can create a new chart or table, add texts, images or Knowage documents.
 Save as It opens the window to save the cockpit document as a new document.
 Cockpit menu Configuration menu of Cockpit.